-- One of the Company's key areas of focus was enhancing access to quality healthcare services in rural India - The CSR team identified that the village communities around its facilities needed access to basic healthcare such as health checks. vaccinations and medicines - The Company explored partnerships with local NGOs and Government health services.
+- One of the Company's key areas of focus was enhancing access to quality • Women from marginalised healthcare services in rural India - The CSR team identified that the village communities around its facilities needed access to basic healthcare such as health checks, vaccinations and medicines - The Company explored partnerships with local NGO's and government health services.
 It began a programme to provide these essential services to the communities - Today, Tata International organises regular wellness and vaccination camps, making better health a reality for a large number of villages.